rjsears/pizero_generator_control/docs/manual/notifications.md

 - Set up the slave-side independent failsafe alerts: [GenSlave → Notification Settings](genslave.md#notification-settings).
 - Read more about Apprise URL formats: [Apprise wiki](https://github.com/caronc/apprise/wiki).
 - For the older webhook-based notification approach, see [Notifications guide](../NOTIFICATIONS.md).
+- Set up the EPO and HOA hardware switches that fire most of the new events: [Hardware Switches](hardware-switches.md).